pyt3r/practice-package/README.rst

 practice-package : a repo containing practice problems and examples
 ===================================================================

-The repo contains software questions and solutions (implemented in python).
+The repo contains a variety of software examples, questions, and solutions (implemented in python).

 .. badges